Einzigart/todolist/README.md

    - Todo model defines the data structure and interacts with the database

 4. **Database Operations**:
-   - SQLite (or PostgreSQL if configured) stores all todo data
+   - PostgreSQL stores all todo data
    - Django ORM handles database queries and transactions

 ## Setup Instructions